48 test positive for Covid on world's biggest cruise ship - KRDO

 Cruise ships had been touted as the one of the “safest” vacations available back in summer 2021 when the cruise industry restarted in the US with new Covid protocols, following an extensive pandemic shutdown.

 The Symphony of the Seas was carrying 6,091 passengers and crew members.
-In a statement, Royal Caribbean said that a guest tested positive during the voyage, and subsequent cases were detected following contact tracing.
+In a statement, Royal Caribbean said that after a guest tested positive during the voyage subsequent cases were detected following contact tracing.

+It said 95% on board were fully vaccinated.
+Of the people who’ve since tested positive, 98% were fully vaccinated.
+The total number of cases amounted to 0.78% of the on board population.

 Royal Caribbean rules dictate that all travelers on board a ship aged 12 and above must be fully vaccinated, and test negative before departure.
 The cruise line says it “strongly recommends” guests receive a booster dose prior to sailing, but this is not currently mandated.